 - Increased social skills

-Since September 2018, OOTS has worked with over 2,300 children in mainstream schools in Worcestershire, Herefordshire and Warwickshire to provide access to fun, engaging and immersive high-quality musical experiences, led by our wonderful team of professional musicians.
+During 2019-2020 season, OOTS has worked with over 2,300 children in mainstream schools in Worcestershire, Herefordshire, and Warwickshire to provide access to fun, engaging, and immersive high-quality musical experiences, led by our wonderful team of professional musicians.
 From delivering whole-school assemblies to bespoke string and wind workshops and masterclasses, OOTS’ player adaptability and enthusiasm for music in education shines through.
-Feedback includes:

 “The music workshops with Year 5 were excellent.
-They were pitched at the right level… were engaging and got all children involved.
+They were pitched at the right leel… were engaging and got all children involved.
 It was great to have a workshop that involved a whole class, rather than a select few.
-The music played was outstanding with a range of instruments to show the children. – brilliant!”
+The music played was outstanding with a range of instruments to show the children – brilliant!”

 “The staff and children who were in the performance loved it.
 They listened attentively to the pieces they played but also loved the interactive rhythm work they got to experience.
 It was an excellent afternoon and we can’t wait for the next.”
 Abbey Park Middle School

 “Students from King Edward VI School attend rehearsals and concerts, speak with professional musicians and take part in workshops which all help to bring the music alive.
 They benefit enormously from the partnership we have with Orchestra of the Swan.”
 Debbie Madden, Director of Music, King Edward VI School, Stratford-upon-Avon

 We look forward to returning to schools soon.

 In January 2020 four OOTS players began the second of our Musical Journeys projects, with 50 pupils from four Special Education Needs Schools based in the Herefordshire area including Blackmarston, Barrs Court, Westfield, and Hampton Dene.